Back home but still rolling, the Wizards take down the NBA-worst Timberwolves

 Yet despite the Timberwolves having multiple kinks to work out, the Wizards couldn’t take advantage right away.
 Minnesota’s defense sagged in to crowd the lane, allowing Washington open — but fruitless — looks from the perimeter and making the Wizards work to get to the rim.

-They looked out of sorts in their first home game in 10 days and shot only 38.3 percent before halftime.
-They had no fast-break points until Beal flipped the switch at halftime and his teammates followed.
+They looked so out of sorts in their first home game in 10 days that Brooks said the best thing about the first half was having center Thomas Bryant back on the bench, in street clothes, for the first time since he tore his left ACL on Jan.
+9. Bryant was just as energetic on the sideline as he usually is in games, tearing the cap off his head in celebration at one point in the third quarter after his teammates started rolling.

-Washington was so in control midway through the fourth quarter that Brooks was able to sit his starters ahead of Sunday’s visit to Boston before the Wizards return home for a pair of games leading into the all-star break.
+Washington was so in control midway through the fourth that Brooks was able to sit his starters ahead of Sunday’s visit to Boston before the Wizards return home for a pair of games leading into the all-star break.

 More on the NBA from The Post: